Temporal Data Exchange: Related Work

 \section{Related Work}

 Here we overview the previous relevant work on data exchange and temporal databases.
 The formal foundations of data exchange were developed by Fagin et al. in~\cite{FKMP05}.
 The authors showed that the chase algorithm, previously used for checking implication of data dependencies, can be used to produce a universal solution for instances of the data exchange problem.
 Universal solutions map homomorphically to other solutions for the source instance.
-This property makes them the preferred solutions to query.
+This property makes them the preferred solutions to query answering.
 Universal solutions and, in general, solutions of instances of data exchange problem can contain incomplete information.
-Representing incomplete information and evaluating queries over them are more complex than in the complete case \cite{ Abiteboul95, Imielinski86}.
-The gap between the theoretical work on incomplete information and what has been used in practice is discussed in~\cite{Gheerbrant14, Libkin14}.
-The chase algorithm proposed in \cite{FKMP05} produces labeled nulls for incomplete values.
-Relations with labeled nulls in them are called {\em na\"ive tables}~\cite{Abiteboul95, Imielinski86}.
-In data exchange the semantics of answering queries are defined in terms of {\em certain answers}~\cite{Arenas14, FKMP05}.
+Representing incomplete information and evaluating queries over them are more complex than in the complete case as shown by Imielinski and Lipski~\cite{Imielinski86} as well as Abiteboul et al. in \cite{ Abiteboul95}.
+The gap between the theoretical work on incomplete information and what has been used in practice is discussed by Gheerbrant et al.~\cite{Gheerbrant14} and Libkin \cite{Libkin14}.
+The chase algorithm proposed by Fagin et al. in~\cite{FKMP05} produces labeled nulls for incomplete values.
+Relations containing labeled nulls are called {\em na\"ive tables}~\cite{Abiteboul95, Imielinski86}.
+In data exchange the semantics of answering queries is defined in terms of {\em certain answers}~\cite{Arenas14, FKMP05}.
 Certain answers \cite{Imielinski86} are tuples that belong to the answer of the posed query no matter which solution is used.
-It is shown in~\cite{FKMP05} that whenever a universal solution can be computed in polynomial time (for the class of dependencies identified in~\cite{FKMP05}) , certain answers to unions of conjunctive queries can also be computed in polynomial time.
-Computing certain answers for queries that have inequalities, however, is a coNP-complete problem~\cite{FKMP05}.
-Data exchange and incomplete information and other possible semantics for query answering are discussed in detail in \cite{Libkin06}.
+Fagin et al. showed that whenever a universal solution can be computed in polynomial time (for the class of dependencies identified in~\cite{FKMP05}), certain answers to unions of conjunctive queries can also be computed in polynomial time in data complexity in~\cite{FKMP05}.
+Computing certain answers for queries that have more than one inequality, however, is a coNP-complete problem~\cite{FKMP05}.
+Data exchange and incomplete information and other possible semantics for query answering are discussed in detail by Libkin in \cite{Libkin06}.